aatls/cooley-tukey-filter/docs/weekly-report-6.md

   * That using external libraries especially on projects that have deadlines is very helpful.
   * To use CMake & pull libraries from github.
   * To create unit tests with Catch2
   * That the problem in my project was that I processed the 16-bit audio data without scaling it to values between 0 & 1.
-Then when I applied FFT, the values propably got too large and introduced unexpected behaviour.
+Then when I applied FFT, the values probably got too large and introduced unexpected behaviour.
 - I had some troubles with VSCode since IntelliSense does not recognize Catch2.
-It slows down my workflow but is not too important issue.
-Also CMake instructions are a bit mysterious still since I haven't had time to get too familiar with it.
+It slows down my workflow but is not too important of an issue.
+Also, CMake instructions are a bit mysterious still since I haven't had time to get too familiar with it.
 - Next week I'll:
   * Create the rest of the unit tests.
   * Implement an option to filter multiple frequency ranges at once.